Nifrec/eser/TODISCUSS.md

 # To discuss or tell

+## Are all enumerable types of level 0?
+Do there exist enumerable types of higher level than 0?
+If not, all the implicit level arguments can be removed, which simplifies my code and maybe makes Agda less confused about types (and maybe faster to compile all this).

 ## Enumerations
 Annoyed by needing a case distinction between finite and countable types.
 Current idea: give a parameter `numEl ∈ {ℕ , ∞}` that gives the size of the set, and only specify the behaviour of the enumerator `ℕ → A` on inputs smaller than this size.

 ## Bialgebras or stronger types?
 I assume a signoid has been given and that `Q` is the type of partially explored but otherwise consistent grids (= partially defined equivalences) over this sigmoid.
 1. I could model StreamGrids as bialgebras
     ```
     Q --> [Q] --> Q
        σ       δ
     ```
     Here σ is part of the definition of the StreamGrids framework; it is hardcoded, it are the allowed successors of a partially explored grid.
     But δ is what the user provides: the decider of equivalences, making locally a choice what to do with the next element to decide.
     (the list functor could also be the powerset or ordered lists).
     - The type `[Q]` is bigger than needed, not all elements will be reached.
     - The output of `δ` must be in the input list, of course!
 2. I could also type δ stronger, as
     ```agda
     δ : (q : Q) «σ(q)»
     ```
     where `«...»` lifts a list (or set, or so) to a type whose terms are the element of the list.
     I think this approach guarantees that function extensionally holds for the δs.

 ## Permutations
 The Agda library apparently defines multiple definitions of